The Essential Guide to Writing a Fundraising Plan

 Looking for more information about creating and carrying out an effective fundraising plan?
 Review Bloomerang’s additional resources on the topic:

-- Fundraising Apps: 24+ Must-Have Tools For Your Nonprofit.
+- Fundraising Apps: 25+ Tools To Help Your Org Raise More.
 Interested in learning more about the best fundraising software tools available for nonprofits?
 This roundup reviews the most effective solutions and what they specialize in.

 - Major Gifts: The Ultimate Guide to Kickstart Your Program.
 Acquiring major gifts requires a specialized, tailored fundraising strategy aimed at developing relationships with high-value donors.
 Use this guide to build your major gift fundraising program.